Get started with scraping

 You can do this with Axiom in three simple steps:

 Firstly, scrape the links to the pages you want to visit.
 To quickly scrape links, add the "Get a list of links to pages" step.
-This step works exactly as described in How to use the web scraper.
+This step works exactly as described in Scrape a page (opens new window).
 You usually can find these links on an app's search or listing page.

-Secondly, Add an "Interact with the page's interface" step, as described in How to automate the UI
+Secondly, Add an "Interact with the page's interface" step, as described in Automate the UI (opens new window)

 Thirdly, you need to tell Axiom to visit your scraped links.
 To do this, you can select the scraped data from the yellow dropdown labelled "Insert data".
 This will be called "scraped-data" - you can see the name of the data you can use in the header of any step that outputs data.